 PGCE stands for Postgraduate Certificate in Education.
 It’s an internationally recognised academic qualification which counts towards a masters degree and is awarded by Higher Education Institutions.
 A PGCE is not a requirement to teach in England and Wales, however, it demonstrates a solid understanding of education theory and research.
 It also counts towards part of a master’s degree.

 The QTS is a requirement for anyone wishing to teach in a state school within England and Wales.
 It’s not always perceived as an academic qualification when compared to a PGCE, but it is essential for progressing to your NQT year within a state school.
-Without it, your teaching options may be more limited, even with a PGCE qualification.

-The PGCE however, will certainly open you up to more opportunities worldwide, if that is what you’re looking for.
+The PGCE with QTS however, will certainly open you up to more opportunities worldwide, if that is what you’re looking for.
 This is because it is a more internationally recognised qualification.
 It gives a grounding in the theory of education and lets you engage with research on the topic.

 If you want to become a teacher in a state school after completing a PGCE, you need to make sure it also offers QTS.
 A PGCE-only course means you’re not fully qualified to teach within a state school but you could teach in other environments, such as in adult education.